 If the consideration includes securities of the acquiring company, the acquiring company must also prepare and file with the SEC a registration statement on Form S-4 (Form F-4 if the acquiring company is a foreign private issuer).
-The contents of a proxy statement where the consideration includes securities of the acquiring company are described in the response to question 2.12.
+The contents of a joint proxy statement/registration statement where the consideration includes securities of the acquiring company are described in the response to question 2.12.

-Assuming shareholders of the target company approve the merger, a certificate of merger is filed with the secretary of state in the state of incorporation in which the surviving corporation is incorporated.
+Assuming shareholders of the target company approve the merger, a certificate of merger is filed with the Secretary of State in the state of incorporation in which the surviving corporation is incorporated.